beejjorgensen/bgc/src/bgc_part_1900_ptrptr.md

 |`p`|`0x7ffd96a07b98`|`0x7ffd96a07b94`---the address of `x`!|
 |`q`|`0x7ffd96a07ba0`|`0x7ffd96a07b98`---the address of `p`!|

-You can see those addresses are the same except the last byte---the values grow by 4 bytes each time, because that's the size  [TODO]
+You can see those addresses are the same except the last byte, so just focus on those.

+On my system, `int`s are 4 bytes, which is why we're seeing the address go up by 4 from `x` to `p`^[There is absolutely nothing in the spec that says this will always work this way, but it happens to work this way on my system.] and then goes up by 8 from `p` to `q`.
+On my system, all pointers are 8 bytes.

+Does it matter if it's an `int*` or an `int**`?
+Is one more bytes than the other?
+Nope!
+Remember that all pointers are addresses, that is indexes into memory.
+And on my machine you can represent an index with 8 bytes... doesn't matter what's stored at that index.

 Now check out what we did there on line 9 of the previous example: we _double dereferenced_ `q` to get back to our `3490`.